 with a Featherstone-type approach to articulated characters,

-but with very careful handling of the details.
-It slows down on
+but with very careful handling of the details (SDFast is used

-This software imulates rigid body systems and other
+This software simulates rigid body systems and other

 flexible systems like cloth.
 Only $500.
 This package seems